 I originally wrote this blog post when System Center 2012 R2 Configuration Manager’s (SCCM) Role-Based Administration (RBA) feature was relatively new.
 Since then, RBA is now widely used, so I thought that the time was right to re-visit this post.
 Here I’ll demonstrate how to add a SQL Server Reporting Services (SSRS) execution or computer account to the Windows Authorization Access Group.
-Doing this will allow SCCM’s RBA feature to work correctly with SCCM security users and roles.
+Doing this will allow SCCM’s RBA feature to work correctly with ConfigMgr / SCCM security users and roles.

-In order for SCCM to use the RBA feature within SSRS, the SSRS execution or computer account needs to determine who is running the report.
+In order for ConfigMgr / SCCM to use the RBA feature within SSRS, the SSRS execution or computer account needs to determine who is running the report.
 Then it determines what SCCM rights the user has before displaying the report results.

 In some cases, however, after upgrading to SCCM Current Branch, when you run a SSRS report you may receive the following error message: